-The Abu Haggag Mosque is located on Luxor’s East Bank, in the first court of the ancient Luxor Temple complex.
-Although not much remains of Luxor Temple, there’s more than enough to make it one of the most visited Luxor attractions.
+The Abu Haggag Mosque is located on Luxor’s East Bank, in the first court of the ancient Luxor Temple complex whic is featured in most of our Egypt tour packages.
+Although not much remains of Luxor Temple, there’s more than enough to make it one of the most visited Luxor tourist attractions.
 Anyone who visits Luxor Temple is essentially also visiting the mosque, and the nice thing is that visitors, including non-Muslims, are welcome to take a look around inside.

 Built during the 13th century, the Abu Haggag Mosque is still a place of worship to this day, which in itself makes a visit to Luxor Temple even more special.